Sound Randomized Smoothing in Floating-Point Arithmetics: Construction of classifiers with false certificates

-Following this line of examples, let us introduce the following hard classifier:
+Following this line of examples, let us introduce the \rb{base} classifier:

 where $A$ is a set of images.
 Therefore, when $A$ is the set of CIFAR10 test set images, then we can certify the robustness of the smoothed version of $H_A$ at every point of the CIFAR10 test set for large radii, even though it is vulnerable even to small random perturbations.
 We remark that $H_A$ can be implemented with a standard network architecture using only linear layers and ReLU non-linearities.
-To conclude the examples, we state the findings in the upcoming theorem.
-Since we introduced the machinery only for binary classification, we treat CIFAR10 as a binary classification dataset. \begin{theorem} There is a classifier with certified robust accuracy $100\%$ on the CIFAR10 test set $X \in [0,\frac{1}{255}, \dots, 1]^{3072}$ (where we define class $0$ to include classes $0,1,2,3,4$ of CIFAR10 and class $1$ contains the other classes) with $\ell_2$-robust radius of $3$ and failure probability $0.001$ using randomized smoothing certificates, while for every point $x \in X$ there is an adversarial example $x'$ with $\norm{x-x'}_2 \leq 1$. \end{theorem} \begin{proof} We take $X_0 \subseteq X$ to be the set of all images from $X$ with class $0$ and $X_1 = X\setminus X_0$.
-Then we construct a hard classifier
+To conclude the examples, we state the findings in the upcoming proposition.
+Since we introduced the machinery only for binary classification, we treat CIFAR10 as a binary classification dataset.
+For time reasons, we (as it is common in the context of randomized smoothing) only consider $1000$ test images for the upcoming proposition; the first $500$ images from the test set of both classes. \begin{proposition} There is a classifier with certified robust accuracy $100\%$ on\gr{ the first $1000$} CIFAR10 test set images $X \subset [0,\frac{1}{255}, \dots, 1]^{3072}$ (where we define class $0$ to include classes $0,1,2,3,4$ of CIFAR10 and class $1$ contains the other classes) with $\ell_2$-robust radius of $3$ and failure probability $0.001$ using randomized smoothing certificates, while for every point $x \in X$ there is an adversarial example $x'$ with $\norm{x-x'}_2 \leq 1$. \end{proposition}